lucaswerkmeister/activate-window-by-title/README.md

 but looking at some windows on my system I can’t really tell a difference, both components seem mostly the same apart from arbitrary capitalization or punctuation differences.
-Still, the `WM_CLASS` may be useful for activating a certain application regardless of its current window title (e.g. Gnome Terminal does not include an application name in the window title).
+Still, the `WM_CLASS` may be useful for activating a certain application regardless of its current window title (e.g. GNOME Terminal does not include an application name in the window title).
 You can see current name and instance strings in Looking Glass (<kbd>Alt</kbd>+<kbd>F2</kbd> `lg`):
 ```js
 global.get_window_actors().map(a => `${a.get_meta_window().get_wm_class()} (${a.get_meta_window().get_wm_class_instance()})`)